touying-typ/touying-typ.github.io/docs/dynamic/complex.md

 #alternatives[call `#only` multiple times \u{2717}][use `#alternatives` function #sym.checkmark] for choosing one of the alternatives.
 ```

-However, this does not work in all cases, for example if you put `uncover` into the layout function like `grid` function, you will get an error.
+However, this does not work in all cases, for example if you put `uncover` into the context expression, you will get an error.

 ## Callback-Style Functions